Can Grammarly Replace an Editor?

 They may add, delete, or rework sentences within paragraphs.

-These editors ensure the text flows well from one idea to another and notice if any points need further explanation.
+These editors ensure the text flows smoothly from one idea to the next and note any points that need further explanation.

 Line editors will also verify that the language is a good match for the intended audience.